 The DT 700 PRO X has a lot of competition, and for less money.
 If you just want a workhorse set of studio headphones, cheaper options will do the job.
 With that in mind, Beyerdynamic has elevated the experience with thoughtful improvements like chunky cables.
 The polished housings, comfortable fit, and attractive design count as legitimate selling points.
 For those who care about that sort of thing, at around $300 Beyerdynamic makes a German manufactured headset—nice.

 You can’t help but look at the DT 700 PRO X and see it as more than just a tool.
 It’s an object of elevated utility.
-Sure, you can cook on a $15 frying pan and the meal won’t be that different from one cooked in cast iron.
+Sure, you can cook on a $15 frying pan and the meal won’t be that different from one cooked on cast iron.
 However, if you’re an enthusiast, the experience might feel more rewarding if you prize your tools.
-So much of the enjoyment reaped from a headset happens when it works as advertised, but also when it makes you feel joy.
+So much of the enjoyment reaped from headphones happens when it works as advertised, but also when it makes you feel joy.

 If you use studio headphones for audio production, having a set that makes you smile, fits well, and sounds good makes the process better.
 Meanwhile, audiophiles can benefit from the pretty neutral frequency response and low distortion of the DT 700 PRO X. It reliably reproduces what audio you feed it.
 Yes, it looks good with your other snazzy gear too.